fadedrt/SkT-BART/README.md

 The Bayesian tree structure and framework in this code are adapted from the primary functions of [CSP-BART](https://github.com/ebprado/CSP-BART/tree/main).
 Model comparisons are performed using the [BART](https://github.com/ebprado/CSP-BART/blob/main/cspbart/R/bart.R) module from CSP-BART and the implementation of [skewBART](https://github.com/Seungha-Um/skewBART?tab=readme-ov-file).

+Optimization Note: To enhance computational efficiency, we have specifically accelerated three primary bottleneck functions by re-implementing them with optimized C++ backends.
+The corresponding source code for these accelerated functions can be found in R/sktbart_backend.R.

 ## Example

 ```r